ElliottPKim/Money-Bagz/README.md

 ## Usage

-A user will be prompted upon arrival to the website with a modal reminding them that gambling is not allowed on this website.
+A user will be prompted upon arrival to the website with a modal reminding them that gambling is not allowed on this website.<br>
-On the top of the screen the user will see a headline for the most current sports news, if the api responds with an error the user will see a randomly generated Chuck Norris joke.
+On the top of the screen the user will see a headline for the most current sports news, if the api responds with an error the user will see a randomly generated Chuck Norris joke.<br>
-They will then be able to access their favorite sport and team by clicking on the sport they like, followed by the team they like.
+They will then be able to access their favorite sport and team by clicking on the sport they like, followed by the team they like.<br>
-As of now the only sport and team that are working on this website is 'Basketball' followed by 'Los Angeles Lakers'.
+As of now the only sport and team that are working on this website is 'Basketball' followed by 'Los Angeles Lakers'.<br>
-If a sport or team that is not functioning is clicked on, the user will be prompted with a modal that will tell them the feature is coming soon.
+If a sport or team that is not functioning is clicked on, the user will be prompted with a modal that will tell them the feature is coming soon.<br>
-After accessing a functiong sport and team the user will see all their games for the season displayed and odds for the most recent played game.
+After accessing a functiong sport and team the user will see all their games for the season displayed and odds for the most recent played game.<br>
-A user can save a team as their favorite within local storage and the current time of their next game will be displayed after the page has been refreshed.
+A user can save a team as their favorite within local storage and the current time of their next game will be displayed after the page has been refreshed.<br>
 A user can clear their local storage with a button to allow the home page to revert to normal.

 ![moneyBaggzGif](assets/images/moneyBaggz.gif)